MrSakuraHub/CatchApron/Docs/Roadmap.md

     - Maybe run our own blockchain in our own computers, like add only database.
     - IExec network etc.
     - Mining blockchain is too heavyweight.
+    - Could get grant, reference, and possibility to apply elsewhere too for grants.
   - Cordana network:
     - How to connect to their network?
     - How to run this node?